jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 ##### Create a JLL

-If the C code is publicly available under an open-source license, create a JLL package via [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil).
+If the C code is publicly available under an open source license, create a JLL package via [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil).
 The easiest way to do this is to copy an existing solver.
 Good examples to follow are the [COIN-OR solvers](https://github.com/JuliaPackaging/Yggdrasil/tree/master/C/Coin-OR).